 Internal controls are at the heart of safeguarding the System's assets.
 ATRS has an active internal audit department that is continually reviewing and updating control policies.
-As the System grows and technology advances, we feel it prudent to continuously monitor internal systems and policies to detect and correct potential errors before they occur and to correct any errors that are discovered as soon as possible.
+As the System grows and technology advances, we feel it prudent to continuously monitor internal systems and policies to detect and correct potential errors before they occur and to correct any errors that are discovered.